Head of KMU-HSG Transfer, Member of the extended board KMU-HSG, Co-Director association «KMU-HSG Connect», Senior Lecturer University of St.Gallen

 Our research deals with the following topics:

-Our main research project is supported by the SNSF project «Self-Regulation and Dealing with Uncertainty: How to Support Entrepreneurs in Coping with Uncertain Decision-Making».
-Our research activities contribute to both fundamental and applied research.
+Our main research project is funded by the SNSF project “Self-Regulation and Dealing with Uncertainty: How to Support Entrepreneurs in Coping with Uncertain Decision-Making.”
+Our research activities include contributions to both fundamental and applied research.

 Contributions to Fundamental Research:

-1. Search Processes for Business Ideas: Our research has shown that entrepreneurs search for business ideas in different ways-passively, actively, and systematically.
-We have developed a new scale and identified factors that foster the development of innovative business ideas.
+1. Business idea search processes: Our research has shown that entrepreneurs search for business ideas in different ways: passively, actively, and systematically.
+In doing so, we not only developed a new measurement scale but also identified the factors that foster the development of innovative business ideas.

-2. Self-Regulated Entrepreneurial Learning (SREL): SREL refers to the ability of entrepreneurs to make their learning processes more effective, efficient, and systematic through self-regulation.
-This enhances their ability to navigate uncertainty and make well-founded decisions.
-The self-regulation process operates at cognitive, metacognitive, and motivational levels.
-As this research area is still emerging, we have developed unique measurement tools and established foundational insights.
-Through over 400 interviews and additional quantitative studies, we have demonstrated that SREL is a crucial method for navigating uncertainty and fostering innovation.
+2. Self-regulated entrepreneurial learning (SREL): SREL refers to entrepreneurs’ ability to make their own learning process more effective, efficient, and systematic through self-regulation.
+This strengthens their capacity to cope with uncertainty and to make more informed decisions.
+The process of self-regulation operates on cognitive, metacognitive, and motivational levels.
+As this research field is still emerging, we developed our own measurement instruments and established its initial foundations.
+Based on more than 400 interviews and additional quantitative studies, we have demonstrated that SREL is a key approach for navigating uncertainty and fostering innovation.
+We also investigate how SREL helps entrepreneurs interact with AI more effectively and efficiently.

 Contributions to applied research: